rahulkj/app-info/README.md

-   --csv or -c            Minimal application details --json or -j           All application details in json format --manifests or -m      Generate application mainfests in current working directory
+   --csv or -c            Minimal application details --json or -j           All application details in json format --manifests or -m      Generate application mainfests in current working directory --packages or -p       Download applications packages in current working directory
 ```

 **SAMPLE OUTPUT**